 Hardly helpful to someone who wants to live any kind of “normal” life.

 The UKs Methadone Harm Reduction Strategy

-In 2010 the UK government brought into effect an abstinence focused drug strategy.
-This meant that those who has been stabilised on a methadone were forced to engage in a abstinence focused reduction regime.
+In 2010 the UK government brought into effect an abstinence-focused drug strategy.
+This meant that those who have been stabilised on methadone were forced to engage in an abstinence-focused reduction regime.
 This lead to only what can be described as an “opioid crisis” in the UK.

 The UK’s most vulnerable opiate addicts had their methadone prescriptions stopped or reduced, leading many back to illicit opiate use and injecting.

 As a result, opiate overdoses rose dramatically.
 With 2,038 opiate-related deaths (including heroin and methadone) being recorded in England and Wales in 2016, the highest number recorded since record first began in 1993.

 In addition to the devastating rise in morphine and Heroin-related deaths, there has also been a tragic recent outbreak of HIV in Glasgow.

 If you think that methadone is the answer to a Heroin addiction, these statistics urge you to think again.